curl/everything-curl/sourcecode-contributing.md

 ### Pull request

-A very popular and convenient way to make your own changes and contribute them back to the project is by doing a so-called pull request on github.
+A popular and convenient way to make your own changes and contribute them back to the project is by doing a so-called pull request on github.

 First, you create your own version of the source tree, called a fork, on the github web site.
 That way you get your own version of the curl git tree that